Last updated on February 24th, 2021 at 09:12 am

 How Do I Fix My Door Rattling When It’s Closed?

-A rattling door isn’t a serious functional problem but it can be a very frustrating one!
-If you’re wondering how to fix a rattling door or what might cause it you’ll be glad to know that this is a relatively simple problem to fix.
-It’s caused by a gap between the door stop (a part of the frame) and the door, which is providing excess room for the door to move around in.
+If your door rattles when closed it isn’t a serious functional problem, but it can be a very frustrating one!
+If you’re wondering how to stop a door rattling, or what might cause it you’ll be glad to know that this is a relatively simple problem to fix.
+It’s caused by a gap between the doorstop (a part of the frame) and the door, which is providing excess room for the door to move around in.

-To stop a door rattling in its frame, all you need to do is slightly adjust the latch plate that the door latch sits against.
-This will hold the latch a bit tighter which might be enough to stop the rattling.
+When you find the door rattles when closed in its frame, all you need to do is slightly adjust the latch plate that the door latch sits against.
+This will hold the latch a bit tighter which might be enough to stop a door rattling when closed.

 If that doesn’t work, you could try using some self-adhesive foam pads to help to fill any gaps.
 Failing that, the final fix to try is moving the door stop (the thin piece of wood in the frame that stops the door) so the fit gets tighter.
 This is the most difficult fix to get right, but it’s also the most elegant solution.
 With the door closed, hold a piece of wood against the doorstop.
 Hammer the wood to move the doorstop until it touches the door, then secure into it’s new position with nails.